jlesquembre/autopilot/docs/source/index.rst

 stone and can change over time, but the main idea is to change them only if there is a good reason.

-There is a talk from Yehuda Katz about defininig conventions, which I really recommend:
+There is a talk from Yehuda Katz about defining conventions, which I really
+recommend:

 `Link to youtube <https://www.youtube.com/watch?v=9naDS3r4MbY>`_